Welcome to today's edition of the Rush 24-7 podcast.

 1-800-282-2882 with your phone call next.

-Welcome back, everybody to the Rush Limbaugh program.
+Welcome back, everybody, to the Rush Limbaugh Program.

-Roger Hedgecock filling in for uh Rush Today, taking your calls at 1-800-282-2882.
+Roger Hedgecock filling in for Rush Today, taking your calls at 1-800-282-2882.

 And Leonardo DiCaprio, I mean, cute, but come on.

-Um, on the list and George Bush isn't.
+On the list, and George Bush isn't.

-Now that's fury.
+Now, that's fury.

-I mean, that isn't that isn't even reasonable.
+I mean, that isn't even reasonable.

-But to say the President of the United States is not influential, come on.
+But to say the president of the United States is not influential, come on.

-Come on, time.
+Come on, Time.

 I mean, this is a fury.

-This is a we we need to vent here.
+We need to vent here.

-Uh Bunny in Kimberton, Pennsylvania, you're next.
+Bunny in Kimberton, Pennsylvania, you're next.

 Hi, Bunny.